 When You Need One

-Only for secondary-market transactions β i.e., resale of a finished, title-deeded property.
+You need an NOC only for secondary-market transactions, i.e., the resale of a finished, title-deeded property.
 You do NOT need an NOC for:

 - Off-plan purchases directly from a developer